Rajeshpawar012/Travel-Memory-application/README.md

 • 	Set SSL mode to Full or Flexible

-• 	Go to Speed → Optimization
+• 	Go to Speed → Optimisation

 • 	Enable Auto Minify and Brotli Compression